aneuhold/main-scripts/readme.md

 ### Windows Permissions Error with NPM

 Sometimes it seems that permissions get messed up.
 The only solution seems to go to the Program Files for `nodejs` and change the permissions for that folder to allow all local users to have full control.
 Otherwise installing anything with nodejs doesn't seem to work anymore.

+### Error About Promises.Any when Running Commands

+Node likely needs to be updated.
+Anything 14.x and earlier doesn't support ES2016 syntax pretty sure.